EOA-Blockchain-Labs/ethereumonarm/docs/user-guide/mev-boost.rst

 Nimbus
 ~~~~~~

-Edit the Nimbus config file:
+Edit the Beacon config file:

 .. prompt:: bash $

-  sudo vim /etc/ethereum/nimbus.conf
+  sudo vim /etc/ethereum/nimbus-beacon.conf

-Add the flags ``--payload-builder=true --payload-builder-url=http://localhost:18550``
+Add the flags ``--payload-builder=true --payload-builder-url=http://localhost:18550`` at the end of the file.

+Edit the Validator config file:

+.. prompt:: bash $

+  sudo vim /etc/ethereum/nimbus-validator.conf

-at the end of the file.
+Add the flag ``--payload-builder=true`` at the end of the file.